Akira Maeda: Personal life

 Maeda's interest in martial arts developed as a schoolboy while watching the Ultraman television series.
 By the time he was in high school, his only interests were motorcycles and karate.
 He is friends with Mother series creator Shigesato Itoi.

 Maeda was a third-generation Zainichi Korean prior to naturalization.

-He is an 8th degree black belt in Kyokushin Budokai.
+He is an 8th degree black belt in Kyokushin Budokai and has stated that he has a black belt in Shorinji Kempo.